nodacop 2 spots open · May 2026

 A senior DR copywriter runs $8,300 to $16,300 a month, loaded.
 This is one flat fee.

-First request not a fit?
-You get the full refund of unbanked time.
+Start with a single request.
+If the first isn’t a fit, you get a full refund of unbanked time.
 Pause or cancel anytime, banked days always roll forward.

 Comparative spec sheet monthly figures · cost & cadence as of 2026